 What are their beliefs?

-* Pray for the Nivkhs' hearts to be hungry for Truth and to be searching for the One True Living God.
+* Pray for the Dolgan to recognize their need of the One True Creator God.

 * Pray for the availability of the Jesus Film in the primary language of this people.

 * Pray for Gospel messages to become available in audio format for this people group.